LegalLean

 How It Works

-LegalLean uses the same technology that mathematicians use to verify proofs (a tool called Lean 4) and applies it to law.
+LegalLean uses the same technology that mathematicians use to verify proofs (Lean 4) and applies it to law.
 Think of it as a spell-checker, but instead of checking spelling, it checks legal logic.

 1. A law is written as a computer program

-A human (or AI) translates a statute, regulation, or policy into a structured format that the computer can understand.
+A human (or AI) translates a statute into a structured format.
 For example: "If you're an individual taxpayer, and your mortgage is secured by your home, and it's under $750,000, you may deduct the interest."

 2. The computer checks the logic